 Because ethical, cultural and social perspectives of human reproductive research are likely to vary widely, ACART has decided to undertake its consultation in 2 rounds.

 In the first round, ACART is publishing this document to consult the public on their views about human reproductive research.
-ACART invites comments from any interested parties: you can complete the feedback form at the end of this document, make a submission using ‘’, write to ACART or meet committee representatives in person.
+ACART invites comments from any interested parties: you can complete the feedback form at the end of this document, make a submission using ‘Citizen Space’, write to ACART or meet committee representatives in person.

 Part II presents consultation questions about human reproductive research that ACART has categorised into specific research areas.
 If you would rather comment generally on human reproductive research, or would like to provide additional information, you can do so in the space for free text in the feedback form or by making a written submission of your own (eg an email or a document attached to an email).